-“Empowerment can be a tenuous achievement when there’s drought,” says Michael Carter, director of the AMA Innovation Lab and a principal investigator on the project.
+“Empowerment can be a tenuous achievement when there’s drought,” says Michael Carter, a UC Davis professor of agricultural and resource economics and a principal investigator on the project.
 “Insurance might help women to hold onto gains in income and empowerment while also helping them to avoid coping strategies that can sacrifice their family’s future wellbeing.”

 Empowering Women in Samburu County, Kenya

 Samburu County is a remote and arid rural area just over 200 miles north of Nairobi.
 About 92 percent of Samburu County’s agricultural land is categorized as low potential, leaving households there reliant on livestock.
 An estimated 71 percent of people in Samburu lived in poverty in 2016, which is significantly higher than Kenya’s national poverty rate of 45.2 percent.

 In Samburu, The BOMA Project resilience-building graduation program provides women with cash transfers, training and mentorship to start a business and build savings.
 Women-owned businesses mean more than just higher incomes and greater resources at home.
 They can also lead women to have a stronger voice in household decisions, allowing them to advocate for themselves and their children.

 “Women and children disproportionately bear the burden of the cascading effects of extreme poverty,” says Kathleen Colson, founder and CEO of The BOMA Project.
 “Empowering women, giving them the tools to forge a pathway out of extreme poverty, can solve one of the biggest global challenges facing us this century.”